Solirs/iforgor/README.md

 How to use it ?

-python3 iforgor.py -LANGUAGE -PIECEOFCODE (can be a list, struct, whatever)
+python3 iforgor.py -LANGUAGE PIECEOFCODE (can be a list, struct, whatever)

+Example:

+python3 iforgor.py -C struct